Ionic 2 - Build Configuration-Specific Settings

 }

-This class defines an rss feed url, but leaves the api url blank.
-This means that each build configuration can define a custom rss feed value to override this default value, but doesn’t have to.
-However, it must define a specific api url.
+This class defines an RSS feed url, but leaves the api url blank.
+This means that each build configuration can define a custom RSS feed value, but must define an api url.

-Note that the class isn’t injectable.
-This means that it can’t be injected into components in the app.
+Note that the class isn’t injectable, which means that it can’t be injected into components in the app.
 For that, we will use build configuration-specific settings classes.

 Let’s start off with the settings class that I will use for development: